jredd97/Automated-ELK-Stack-Deployment/README.md

 | Web-1       | Host for container running DVWA                        | 10.0.0.5      | Linux Ubuntu Pro 18.04 |
 | Web-2       | Host for container running DVWA                         |  10.0.0.6    | Linux Ubuntu Pro 18.04 |
 | Elk-Server | Monitoring and log aggregation for DVWA hosts  |10.1.0.10    | Linux Ubuntu Pro 18.04 |

+### Access Policies

+The machines on the internal network are not exposed to the public Internet.

+Only the JumpBox machine can accept connections from the Internet.

+*Access to this machine is only allowed from the following IP addresses:*
+- _24.224.22.181_

+Machines within the network can only be accessed by *JumpBox.*

+- *Which machine did you allow to access your ELK VM?*

+- _My IP Address & JumpBox_

+-* What was its IP address?*

+-_24.224.22.181 & 10.0.0.4_